Nuclear's Worldwide Expansion

-After the Fukushima disaster in Japan, safety has become a top priority — leading to even more updates and breakthroughs in technology that could change the face of nuclear... and turn it into the future of energy.
+Since the 2011 Fukushima Daiichi nuclear disaster in Japan, safety has become a top priority — leading to even more updates and breakthroughs in technology that could change the face of nuclear... and turn it into the future of energy.

 You can download the PDF version here: Nuclear's Worldwide Expansion

 Energy demand will increase 58% over